Scientific Interviews

 iREx: Could you summarize the correction method you have developed?

-Romain: It is while I was completing my PhD thesis in Geneva, Switzerland that I developed this method, which I have just presented in detail in a scientific paper to appear in the journal Astronomy & Astrophysics.
+Romain: It is while I was completing my PhD thesis in Geneva, Switzerland that I developed this method, which I have just presented in detail in a scientific paper in the journal Astronomy & Astrophysics.

 Our goal was to develop a simple, automatic method with few parameters to adjust to remove the signature of the Earth’s atmosphere in data from spectrographs like ESPRESSO.
 To do so, we built a simplified model of the Earth’s atmosphere by combining its physical properties with the meteorological conditions during observations.
 This model can then be fitted to and removed from the spectra observed by the ESPRESSO instrument.